Google’s May Algorithm update is a Game Changer!

 The website performance roadmap is ordered to match the lifecycle of a particular website.
 After your launchpad is live, it’s time to focus on the Establishing and Optimizing steps.
 Over time we’ll progress to focusing on the expand step.

 Every website is different!
-It’s key that you let the performance metrics and experience guide the flow of your focus.
+So it’s key that you let the performance metrics and experience guide the flow of your focus.

 Each quarter, you should reassess how to divide your continuous improvement efforts between each focus area based on performance metrics.
 Once your quarterly focus area is set, it’s important not to shift.
 Shifting focus can create a lot of motion with little actual improvement.

-Once you’ve determined your focus area, it’s time to complete user experience research, or UX research, to understand what challenges or friction points your website users are running into that’s preventing their progress.
+Once you’ve determined your focus area, it’s time to complete user experience research.
+For instance, this helps us to understand what challenges or friction points your website users are running into.
+Similarly, what’s preventing their progress.

 Once there’s a good understanding of the challenges, your team will brainstorm all sorts of new action items to build.
 These items will drive user value while improving the performance metric in the current focus area.
 All ideas should relate to your team’s current focus area.